ip-tools/uspto-opendata-python/docs/peds.rst

       uspto-peds (-h | --help)

     General options:
+      <document-number>         Document number, e.g. 2017/0293197, US20170293197A1, PP28532, 15431686.
+                                Format depends on data source.
-      --type=<type>             Document type, one of "publication", "application" or "patent".
+      --type=<type>             Document type, one of "publication", "application", "patent" or "auto".

+    Output options:
       --format=<target>         Data format, one of "xml" or "json".
       --pretty                  Pretty-print output data.
 Currently applies to "--format=json" only.
-      --background              Run the download process in the background.
-      --wait                    Wait for the background download to finish.

     Save options:
       --directory=<directory>   Save downloaded to documents to designated target directory.
       --use-application-id      When saving documents, use the application identifier as filename.
       --overwrite               When saving documents, overwrite already existing documents.

+    Operation mode:
+      --background              Run the download process in the background.
+      --wait                    Wait for the background download to finish.

     Bulk options:
       --numberfile=<numberfile> Read document numbers from file.